5 Mistakes to Avoid When Using a Gas Grill

 Follow this tip: Once you’ve turned on your grill, let it preheat with the lid closed for 10 to 15 minutes before starting to cook.

 2. Starting with a dirty grill.

-The last thing you probably want to do after a successful night of grilling, on top of the dishes you need to wash, is to clean the grill — but it's important.
-Not only does it prevent last night's blackened chicken bits from adhering to tonight's hamburgers, but it also prevents your food from sticking to the grates.
+The last thing you probably want to do after a successful night of grilling, on top of the dishes you need to wash, is to clean the grill — but it’s important.
+Not only does it prevent last night’s blackened chicken or salmon bits from adhering to tonight’s hamburgers, but it also prevents your food from sticking to the grates.

 Follow this tip: Ideally, try to clean the grill once it’s off and has cooled down a bit but is still warm enough that the leftover food bits haven’t hardened onto the grates.
 Otherwise, if you grill frequently, the next time you light the grill, clean it once it’s preheated (before you start cooking).
 Either way, simply uses a grill brush to scrape off and remove any stuck-on food.

 3. Not using those dials to control the heat.